dshanske/bridgy-publish/readme.txt

 = Version 1.3.0 =
 	* Rebrand as Bridgy
+	* Allow simple registration on the settings page.

 = Version 1.2.2 =
 	* Switch adding publish links to content to adding to footer